inikulin/ineed/README.md

 ###Common structure

-Plugins of both kinds are objects and in addition to kind-specific properties they should have the following properties:
+Plugins of both kinds are objects and in addition to the kind-specific properties they should have the following properties:
 ####.extends
 Indicates which action will be extended by plugin.
 Can be `'collect'` or `'reprocess'`.
 Required field.